 ‘I’ve never told this to anyone before; as a young boy, I would sometimes sense a warm and loving feminine presence drawing close to my side while in bed.
 I remember waking one night, realising this was more than just a dream.
 These continued to occur, mostly when I felt sad and alone in those early childhood years.
 I had no idea what to think, except these moments made me feel I belonged, even if I didn’t know to whom or what.

-‘Later, as I grew older, these nocturnal visitations gradually came to an end.
+‘Later, as I grew older, these nocturnal visitations gradually ended.
 I don’t know; maybe it was because I no longer paid attention to them.
-Much later, however, when I was completing my doctoral thesis, I awoke from my sleep one night and sat up, sobbing uncontrollably like a baby.
-I wasn’t sure why except it seemed I had been visited.
-Since I’m not one to cry, I assumed this must be an emotional release to the stress I was experiencing those days.
+Much later, however, when I was completing my doctoral thesis, I awoke from my sleep one night and sat up, sobbing uncontrollably.
+I wasn’t sure why except it seemed I had been visited by someone dear.
+Since I’m not one to cry, I assumed this must be an emotional release from the stress I was experiencing those days.

-‘Over the next year, this visitation would return on occasion as I was falling asleep.
+‘Over the next year, this visitation would return on occasion as I fell asleep.
 I always fashioned myself as a hard-nosed sceptic, yet would melt on those rare occasions when I felt the phantasm’s presence.
-But there was a price to pay… for weeks and sometimes months after these encounters, I would feel unstable, confused with inward conflict.
+But there was a price to pay… for weeks and sometimes months after these encounters; I would feel unstable, confused with inward conflict.